How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 Ontario Real Estate Education

-Primary Focus | Commission, remuneration, and representation
+Primary Focus Commission, remuneration, and representation

-Prepared By: Jonathan Colford | Sales Representative | eXp Realty Brokerage
+Prepared By Jonathan Colford | eXp Realty Brokerage

 The Short Answer

-What buyers and sellers should understand before signing.
+What buyers and sellers should understand before signing

-In Ontario, real estate commission is better understood as remuneration.
-It is not fixed by RECO, government, a real estate board, or a real estate association.
-The amount, method, services, term, and payment scenarios should be clearly written in the representation agreement between the consumer and the brokerage.
+Real estate remuneration is not fixed by RECO, government, a real estate board, or a real estate association.
+The amount, method, services, term, scope, and payment scenarios should be clearly written in the representation agreement between the consumer and the brokerage.

-There are legal limits Brokerages are prohibited from arranging payment based on the difference between the listing price and the final sale price.
+Remuneration cannot be based on the difference between the listing price and the final sale price.

 Section One

-What commission is in Ontario real estate.
+What commission is in Ontario real estate

 The key point is that the amount is not fixed or approved by RECO, any government authority, any real estate association, or any real estate board.
 The amount and method are negotiated between the client and the brokerage, then set out in the agreement.